Property Damage That Is Not Covered By No-Fault Insurance

 Property protection insurance; property excluded: territorial limitation

 There are certain situations where property protection insurance benefits (PPI) are not available to compensate an individual for property damage that occurred because of a motor vehicle accident such as a car or truck accident.
 Those situations include the following:

 A vehicle must be parked in a safe manner in order for PPI benefits to be available.
-If a vehicle is parked in a way that causes an “unreasonable risk of damage,” the no-fault insurer is not obligated to pay PPI benefits.
+If a vehicle is “parked in a manner” that causes “unreasonable risk of the damage that occurred,” the No-Fault insurer is not obligated to pay PPI benefits.
 This exclusion extends beyond motor vehicles to trailers and the contents of trailers as well.

 If a motor vehicle causes property damage to equipment like “utility transmission lines, wires or cables” and the damage occurs because the owner of the equipment, such as a cable company, did not maintain it properly according to Michigan law, then PPI benefits are not available to compensate for this damage.

-The lawyers of Michigan Auto Law have been specializing in automobile no-fault litigation for more than 50 years.
-If you have been injured in a car, truck or motorcycle accident and need help navigating through your no-fault insurance, please call one of our expert attorneys for a free case evaluation at (800) 777-0028 or fill out our consultation form.
+The lawyers of Michigan Auto Law have been specializing in automobile No-Fault litigation for more than 50 years.
+If you have been injured in a car, truck or motorcycle accident and need help navigating through your No-Fault insurance, please call one of our experienced attorneys for a free case evaluation at (800) 777-0028 or fill out our consultation form.
 There is no fee or obligation.